 There are several pending claims and lawsuits in which the CRA is involved.
 The estimated liability related to these claims has been accrued in the City's general liability self-insurance fund.
-In the opinion of CRA management, the ultimate resolution of these claims will not materially exceed the amounts recorded in the financial statements.
+In the opinion of CRA management, the ultimate resolution of these claims will not have a material adverse effect on the financial condition of the CRA.